GillianPerard/typescript-json-serializer/README.md

 }

-// Create a serializable class: Zoo
+// Create a JsonObject class: Zoo

 // Function to transform coordinates into an array const coordinatesToArray = (coordinates: {